 The possibilities are endless, but the ability to trigger questions on the basis of product or $ amount, provides retailers with the ability to collect specific and timely responses to in-store initiatives, in a manner sensitive to their customers’ needs and expectations.

 Collecting the data is only part of the answer.
 The key is to make the data collected actionable in a timely fashion.
 There is tremendous power in combining the operational metrics of the business from ASG with the Customer Intelligence analytics from TruRating.
 Together, these tools give the retailer unique insights into their business that allow them to see their challenges and instantly respond to their customers.

 Contact us to learn how ASG and TruRating can help your organization differentiate yourself from 72% of businesses that claim customer experience is their main priority.

 NRF Big Show – New York

-Accuvia Software Group and TruRating will be demonstrating their integrated solution that highlights the power of the Intelligent Questions at the National Retail Federation trade show in New York starting on January 13th.
+Accuvia Software Group and TruRating will be demonstrating their integrated solution that highlights the power of the Intelligent Questions at the National Retail Federation trade show in New York in January.

 Please visit us in booth 662 or make an appointment to speak with our team in New York.